 In the sleepy little town of Midwich, England, a polarizing force suddenly, and without warning, overtakes the town, causing all of the inhabitants to fall unconscious and into a state of inactivity.
 Attempts by the military to enter the town fail, even as an airplane crashes to the ground after attempting to cross into Midwich.
 As quickly as these events occur, the townspeople “wake up” and resume normalcy.
 When two months later all women of childbearing years suddenly become pregnant, gossip and intrigue ensue.
 As the years go by all of the children look similar, with platinum blonde hair, piercing eyes, and rapid growth spurts.
 Furthermore, they all are telepathic and communicate with each other in this manner.

-The use of black and white cinematography and the small town setting successfully give Village of the Damned an eerie and mysterious vibe, yet there is little or no bloodshed nor the traditional horror themed elements- hence the above Twilight Zone reference.
+The use of black and white cinematography and the small-town setting successfully give Village of the Damned an eerie and mysterious vibe, yet it is little or no bloodshed nor the traditional horror-themed elements- hence the above Twilight Zone reference.
 The film does not need these to succeed as the psychological mystique is effective enough.
 We wonder to ourselves, “What is wrong with these kids?” and “Why do they act so strangely?”
 “Are they possessed?” and “Is this some kind of weird experiment?”
 The answers are never really explained in detail.

 Slight negatives to the film are the only limited character development among any of the prominent characters such as Gordon or Anthea, and in this way these roles are one-dimensional- the children are the stars of the show.
 Sanders and Shelley are adequately cast, but I can think of numerous other actors who could have played these parts well or even better.

-Village of the Damned was a followed by a 1963 sequel entitled, Children of the Damned, which was not deemed a critical nor a commercial success.
-Years later, in 1995, the film was remade and directed by John Carpenter, and was also met with poor reviews.
+Village of the Damned was followed by a 1963 sequel entitled, Children of the Damned, which was not deemed a critical nor a commercial success.
+Years later, in 1995, the film was remade and directed by John Carpenter and was also met with poor reviews.